enormandeau/snplift/README.md

 files, as long as the two first columns contain chromosome and position information and that there are other columns with informations to transfer.

-**WARNING**: In regions that differ between the two assemblies, a proportion of SNPs will end up with an approximate position.
-Ultimately the only way to guaranty that all the positions on the new genome are correct is to re-align the reads and call the genotypes again.
+**WARNING**: For local regions that differ between the two assemblies, a small proportion of the SNPs (from 0.5 to 1% in our tests) will end up with an approximate position.
+Further work will be done to improve this, but ultimately the only way to guaranty that all the positions on the new genome are correct is to re-align the reads and call the genotypes again.

 See licence information at the end of this file.